 - You’re locked out of your Snapchat accounts and can’t create a new account on the device.

 - You attempt to unlock your Snapchat account and get a “Permanently Banned” prompt.
-The ban may be permanent in some cases, but in most cases, you always get the account back.
+The ban may be permanent in some cases, but you always get the account back in most cases.
 You will know the termination is permanent when your username doesn’t exist anymore.
 Use a friend’s phone and Snapchat to search for the username.

 - You try to log in to your Snapchat account on the device and can only access it for 1-2 minutes before you’re logged out.